stackblaze/logs-drilldown2/docs/sources/viewing-json-logs/_index.md

 You can include and exclude specific log data from your visualizations by selecting the **Include/Exclude** icons next to a given label.

 For example: Given a set of logs from am API request service, you can select the **Exclude** button next the `method` field with status "GET".
-This will result in the Log Volume dashboard showing only requests of other method types (DELETE/PATCH/POST/PUT).
+This will result in the Log Volume visualization showing only requests of other method types (DELETE/PATCH/POST/PUT).

 To include filtered log data again, remove the excluded data from the **Fields** filter above the Logs Volume visualization.